Sustainable Systems Master of science degree

 - Sustainable Systems MS

-Develop a comprehensive understanding of the many facets of sustainability.
-In as little as one year, this sustainability degree will teach to you apply sustainability science principles to any field to help solve the world’s grand challenges—including pollution, food scarcity, public health crises, and more.
+A sustainability degree that teaches you to apply sustainability science principles to any field to help solve the world’s grand challenges—including pollution, food scarcity, public health crises, and more.

-Sustainable systems accepts students from any academic background and encompasses a wide range of interdisciplinary studies in sustainability science.
+The sustainable systems MS degree accepts students from any academic background and encompasses a wide range of interdisciplinary studies in sustainability science.
 Here, you won’t be restricted to one sustainability topic or methodology.
 You will comprehensively learn and experience the methods that lead to environmental, social, technological, and business success, working one-on-one with a faculty advisor to tailor the degree to your sustainability interests.

-In the sustainable systems MS, you will start with a broad foundation of knowledge in environmental life cycle assessment, sustainable decision making, economic and policy strategies, and more.
+In our sustainable master's program, you will start with a broad foundation of knowledge in environmental life cycle assessment, sustainable decision making, economic and policy strategies, and more.
 Then, you will have the opportunity to customize your degree in areas that suit your interests and career goals—such as renewable energy or mobility—as well as get the hands-on experience that employers are seeking.
 In as little as one year of study, you will be prepared to make sustainability decisions that you can apply to any career.

 Not only will you be able to focus on an area that interests you, but you will be able to get hands-on in your projects with the use of one of our many labs or through design modeling tools.
 This degree allows you the flexibility to adapt your career over time and in response to the ever-changing developments in sustainability.
 The Golisano Institute for Sustainability is dedicated to groundbreaking sustainability research and its business applications.
-Our research facilities are second to none, including Sustainability Institute Hall, a 75,000-sq.-foot, LEED Platinum certified research building and multiple state-of-the-art research centers.
+Our research facilities are second to none, and include a number of green buildings including Sustainability Institute Hall, a 75,000-square-foot, LEED Platinum-certified research building and multiple state-of-the-art research centers.

-You don’t need a background in sustainability to join this program; just a desire to create positive change in the world.
-We bring in students of all ages, from all backgrounds—from mechanical engineering to political science—and from all over the world so that your learning experience comes not just from the classroom, but from the different perspectives of fellow students.
+You don’t need a background in sustainability to apply to this program; just a desire to create positive change in the world.
+We accept applicants of all ages, from all backgrounds—from mechanical engineering to political science—and from all over the world.
+This ensures your learning experience comes from the classroom as well as from the perspectives of students with diverse experiences.

-Through a flexible and interdisciplinary curriculum, you’ll begin your degree with core courses in industrial ecology, risk assessment, the economics of sustainability, and more.
-Several electives from across the university will allow you to further tailor your degree to your talents and career goals, from sustainable craft brewing and distilling to corporate social responsibility.
+Through a flexible and interdisciplinary curriculum, you’ll begin your degree in sustainable systems with core courses in industrial ecology, risk assessment, the economics of sustainability, and more.
+Several electives from across the university–in areas as diverse as from sustainable craft brewing and distilling to corporate social responsibility–allow you to tailor your degree around your talents and career goals.

 Your degree culminates with a research thesis or a capstone project.
 Recent thesis examples include: